pbzona/jprdy/README.md

 This project was bootstrapped using `create-react-app`, so you can see the first two for yourself by installing the project and running `npm start` or `yarn start`.

 The third piece was the most fun to implement.
 For the header text, I used a free web font called Gyparody (great name).
-The actual Jeopardy number scores use a font called Swiss 911, which is closely related to Helvetica (my implementation).
+The actual Jeopardy number scores use a font called Swiss 911, which is closely related to Helvetica (and Open Sans, which I used).
 I used the Google Fonts' "Spectral" to mimic the question text in some buttons.
 Finally, as an Easter egg, player names (once added) are clickable.
 This changes the name to a selection of one of four handwriting style fonts, also courtesy of Google.

 The end result is a style that looks pretty close to the real thing, in my opinion.

-## Latest changes
+## Current state

-11/20/17 - Made some changes to the wager UI, and fixed the ugliness of the buttons at the bottom.
-Also a random bugfix.
-Decided to start using a not-quite-defined release tagging system.
+I moved to a [release system](https://github.com/pbzona/jprdy/releases), so I'll try to provide incremental updates here when it makes sense, rather than tracking daily changes like before.

-11/22/17 - Final Jeopardy is done (finally).
-You can now play a full game of Jeopardy, although more user features are still to come.
+Since v0.3, I've been doing some major code cleanup.
+This includes something that has been on my wishlist for a while now - adding SCSS support - and I didn't even have to eject.
+The result is fewer components, WAY less redundant code, and more reusable pieces.
+Getting to v0.3 was a matter of making something that works.
+Right now, I want to focus on making this project sustainable, which is a challenge based on how haphazardly some of the old stuff was thrown together.

-11/27/17 - Styling is now done in SCSS.
-No major changes to overall project design structure yet, but this will make those changes much, much easier.
+The next release will most likely be a slimmed down version of the working app, with code that will be much easier to build on.
+Once that's done, I'll start adding features again in subsequent releases.

 ## Still to-do